repole/restfulchemy/docs/why.rst

 should fail.
 Many RESTful API frameworks make this inherently difficult to accomplish.

-See the :ref:`querying <creating_updating>` section for an example of how this works.
+See the :ref:`creating and updating resources <creating_updating>` section for an example of how this works.